GFore/ReacTacToe/README.md

 ---

-## You're not stopping there are ya?
+## So, you're stopping there, right?
-Nope - Additional enhancements I could try:
+Nope - The additional enhancements below will allow me to build more React skills:
 - ~~Reset button~~ **_[DONE]_**
 - ~~Add media queries to make it responsive~~ **_[DONE]_**
 - ~~Allow tracking multiple game results between two players~~ **_[DONE]_**